 While not communicating causes its share of problems, communicating too much also has its downfalls.
 Design is not something that requires the UX designer and the stakeholders to communicate daily.
 If anything, such an arrangement will lead to micromanagement by the client, as they will have suggested changed for everything, and they will delve too much in the finer things, instead of getting to see the big picture, which is what they should primarily be concerned with.

 Job changes happen all the time and there is no guarantee that you will work at the same place 6 months from now, let alone 6 years.
 When you are gone, the project will still be live, and occasional maintenance and updates will be required.
-If you do not document the design properly, the UX designer who replaces you will have a very stressing time just figuring out how the design works, leave alone making any changes.
+If you do not document the design properly, your ux design Agency will have a very stressing time just figuring out how the design works, leave alone making any changes and assigned to new one who replaces you.

 1) Documenting too much: Spending too much time on the documentation is also a folly.
 Make sure that the design is easily understood, and then stop.
 You do not need to specify everything, as long as you cover all the complicated stuff.